valdisiljuconoks/optimizely-advanced-contentarea/README.md

 In order to customize available display options you need to add new ones through provider model.

 ### Provider Model
-There is a tiny provider model inside plugin to control how list of supported display modes is found.
-By default `DisplayModeFallbackDefaultProvider` provider is registered:
+There is a tiny provider model inside this library to control how list of supported display modes is found.
+By default `DisplayModeFallbackDefaultProvider` provider is registered with following module:

 ```csharp
 [ModuleDependency(typeof(ServiceContainerInitialization))]